How to Make Dinosaur Fossils Using Salt Dough

-Before mixing, we also enjoyed playing with our dinosaur toys upon “Salt and Flour Mountain” and discussing what kind of habitats dinosaurs would have lived in.
+Before mixing, we also enjoyed playing with our dinosaur toys upon “Salt and Flour Mountain” and discussing the habitats each kind of dinosaur would have lived in.

-2. When the dough forms, pinch off small fistfuls to shape into flattened rounds, similar to the shape and size of a cookie.
+2. When the dough forms, pinch off small fistfuls and shape into flattened rounds similar in shape and size to a cookie.
 Press your dinosaur toy into the dough.

-Tip: Some dinosaur toys are curved to show the dinosaur in action, especially those with a long tail.
+Tip: Some dinosaur toys, especially those with a long tail, are curved to show the dinosaur in action.
 Try pressing the dinosaur into the dough as evenly as you can at first, and then lift it up to see any areas that left a shallow mark.
-Press the toy down again into the dough, concentrating on the shallow section, so you get a better fossil.
+Press the toy down again into the dough, pushing harder on the shallow section so you get a better fossil.

-3. Repeat step 2 with each dinosaur.
-The dough should yield about 6 fossil discs.
+3. Repeat step two with each dinosaur.
+The dough should yield about six fossil disks.

-4. Bake at 200 degrees until your fossil is dry.
-The amount of time needed to bake depends on size and thickness; thin flat fossils may only take 45–60 minutes, thicker fossils can take 2–3 hours or more.
+4. Bake at 200° Fahrenheit until your fossils are dry.
+The amount of time needed to bake depends on size and thickness.
+Thin, flat fossils may only take 45–60 minutes, and thicker fossils can take 2–3 hours or more.

 During this activity, natural questions may come up.
 If they don’t, start a discussion using the questions below!

 - Fossils are the preserved remains of ancient life, found as rock in the Earth’s crust.